hanja-graph/hanja-graph/README.md

 For more information on the intent and design of this project, please see the [design](design/README.md) section.

 This is still under development and really doesn't work yet.
+The only supported browser is Chrome; there are issues preventing compatibility on Safari and Firefox hasn't yet been tested.

 [Known issues](known-issues.md) lists the planned features and bug fixes.